Dennison Watch

 Dennison Watch Co. is a British watchmaker headquartered in London, United Kingdom, founded by Aaron Lufkin Dennison in London in 1874 as Dennison Watch Case Company.
 A pioneer in horology, the company went dormant in 1967 and resumed watch production as of 2024.

-Known for their square designs and bright stones, that reearned the brand notoriety since 2024, Dennison was the first case maker for Rolex and Omega.
 As of 2025, the brand won the Challenge Watch Prize at the prestigious Grand Prix d'Horlogerie de Genève, in Geneva.